2020PB/police-brutality/reports/Pennsylvania.md

 ### Police tear-gas, shoot and arrest protester confused by contradicting police instructions | May 30th

-John Connors, a protester in Pittsburgh on Saturday, May 30th, was recording the protest on his phone, when police told him to leave the area or risk arrest.
+John Connors, a protester in Pittsburgh on Saturday, May 30th, was recording the protest on his phone near Liberty Avenue and 7th Street.
+Police told him to leave the area or risk arrest.
 He is heard asking which direction to go.
 The direction given was already blocked off, so he asked for more clarity.
 He was given additional instructions and made his way towards a 7/11.

 He asks an officer, "Are you guys police officers or are you guys cops?"
 The officer then release a tear gas canister at his feet and shoots him at short range.
 Police then arrest Connors.
 Connors admits his question was antagonizing, but states he did nothing to threaten officers or escalate to violence, which is supported by the footage.